-It is recommended that the intake vent be insulated in colder climates.
+It is recommended that in colder climates, the intake vent be insulated.

-The flue terminal should be vertical and should terminate outside the building at least 2 ft above the highest point of the roof within 8 ft.
+The flue terminal should be vertical and should terminate outside the building at least 2 ft above the highest point of the roof within 8 ft. for Model 992B or 10 ft. for all other models.
 The vent cap should have a minimum clearance of 4 ft horizontally from and in no case above or below (unless a 4 ft horizontal distance is maintained) electric meters, gas meters, regulators and relief equipment.
 The distance of the vent terminal from adjacent public walkways, adjacent buildings, open windows and building openings must be consistent with the NFGC (U.S.) or B149 (Canada).